-The World Health Organization (WHO) is the authority responsible for public health within the United Nations system.
+The World Health Organization (WHO) is the coordinating authority responsible for international health issues.
+It acts as a specialised agency within the United Nations system.
 The Regional Office for Europe is one of WHO’s six regional offices around the world.

-Researchers on six-month secondments work in the Evidence-Informed Policy Network (EVIPNet) team.
-It promotes the systematic use of health research evidence in policy making.
+Researchers on six-month secondments work in the Evidence-Informed Policy Network (EVIPNet) Europe team.
+It promotes the systematic and transparent use of health research evidence in policy making.

 Researchers play a key role in implementing EVIPNet methodology in focus countries in Eastern Europe by:

 - assisting network member countries in accessing, appraising, synthesising and supporting the use of evidence on high-priority policy issues

 - participating in and/or supporting the organisation and implementation of research-to-policy training workshops

 - supporting the development of new tools and approaches to strengthen national evidence-informed policy-making

 For more information, email Tanja Kuchenmüller at firstname.lastname@example.org.

 The mission of the OECD is to promote policies that will improve the wellbeing of people around the world.
 The OECD works with governments to understand what drives economic, social and environmental change.